KITAH GIMEL (GRADE 3)

 KITAH HEY (GRADE 5)

 Learning this year revolves around Jewish heroes.
 Students continue the study of prayer, focusing on the Amidah (the central section of Jewish prayer) and the Shabbat morning liturgy.
 Prayers are read for proficiency, comprehension, and meaning.
 Students explore heroes and heroic virtues as themes of Jewish prayer.
 They learn about Israel, holidays and values through the heroes who embody Jewish virtues.
-They explore the Jewish lifecycle of marriage.
-There are several highlights of the year, including a mock wedding, and two field trips, one to Mayyim Hayyim, a mikveh (Jewish ritual immersion center) in Newton which we hope parents will be able to attend, and Exploring Our Merrimack Valley Jewish Roots family field trip in the fall.
-Kitah Hey students lead the Kitah Hey Family Service, preceded by a delicious Shabbat dinner.
-On the Sunday following their Family Service, families (children and parents) create a ceramic seder plate for their Family Education day with the CHAI Educator.
-Finally, the culmination of the year is the Biography Project, when students choose a Jewish hero and give an oral presentation on their choice.
+They explore the Jewish lifecycle of marriage, and explore our Merrimack Valley Jewish Roots with a family field trip in the fall.
+Kitah Hey students lead a Family Service, including many of the prayers.
+On the Sunday following their Family Service, families create a ceramic seder plate for their Family Education day with the CHAI Educator.

 Prayers Mastered (page numbers in parenthesis are in Mishkan Tefilah, our prayerbook): Avot v’Imahot (244), G’vurot (246), Eliyahu Hanavi (616).
 Some of these prayers can be accessed here.